wp-plugins/rocket-reader-speed-reader/readme.txt

 * Upload the Plugin to the '/wp-content/plugins/' directory
 * Activate the plugin in the WP Admin Panel &raquo; Plugins
-* Change the settings (if needed) in the WP Admin Panel &raquo; Settings &raquo; Rocket Reader Opts.
+* Change the settings (if needed) in the WP Admin Panel &raquo; Settings &raquo; Rocket Reader Opts

 == Changelog ==

+= 1.1.1 [06/11/2014] =
+* NEW: A new button for toggling the font weight: normal / bold (stored in a cookie)
+* CHANGES: Several minor changes

 = 1.1 [06/10/2014] =
 * INITIAL RELEASE